• Skip to primary navigation

 Conclusion

-Whilst they are both delightful dishes from the same animal, lamb chops gain their culinary popularity due to the rich wonderfully marbled flavor.
+Whilst they are both pleasant dishes from the same animal, lamb chops gain their culinary popularity due to the rich wonderfully marbled flavor.

 Meanwhile, the deliciousness of lamb shanks is hidden deep within its layers until cooked slowly given it time to expose its tenderness.

-Understanding the difference between a lamb shank and a chop will help ensure that you choose the right cut for your next meal, ensuring that your dinner guests experience culinary bliss.
+Understanding the difference between a lamb shank and a chop will help ensure that you choose the right cut for your next meal, so that your dinner guests experience culinary bliss.

 So why not experiment with one or both tonight?
 You won't be disappointed.